wilburc/wilburc.github.io/_portfolio/ankishare.md

 # Background

-Our client, a student in medical school, wanted a way for students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards, as well as use this data to optimize decks.
+Our client, a student in medical school, wanted an application that allowed students to easily share their <a href='http://ankisrs.net'>Anki</a> flash cards:

 > “The app connects everyone’s Anki accounts, pooling all their cards in the database.
 Students can access this database.
 App has algorithms that can identify the _best_ cards for any given category, consolidating them into ‘master decks.’”